 Rocket League Betting FAQ

-Choose a Rocket League betting site (you can see our recommendations below), sign up for free and make a deposit.
+Choose one of our trusted Rocket League betting sites, sign up for free, and make a deposit.
 From then on, navigate to the relevant eSports section on the site and search for the Rocket League games you’d be interested in betting on.

 Depending on the site and the specifics, you’ll usually find either moneyline odds (also known as “American” odds) or decimal odds.
 You can usually swap between these on the sportsbook’s interface.

 The former either features a negative number (like -200) to indicate how much you would need to bet on the team to win 100 units of money.
 This means they’re the favorites.
 Or a positive number (+200) which indicates that a bet of, say, $100 will net you a profit of $200.

 Decimal odds showcase the total payout instead, including your stake – in this form, the above examples would come out as 1.50 and 3.00, respectively.